nmdickson/GCfit/docs/source/usage.rst

 Parallelization
 """""""""""""""

-In the vast majority of cases, the sampler will be resource-intensive enough to not be viably run on a single-core computer.
+In the vast majority of cases, the sampler will be too resource-intensive to be viably run on a single-core computer.
 The sampling, however, can be easily parallelized in multiple ways.

-Local parallelization (through the multiprocessing module) can be triggered using the ``Ncpu`` argument, which simply accepts an integer number of processes to spawn.
+Local parallelization (through the multiprocessing module) can be triggered using the ``Ncpu`` argument, which simply accepts an integer number of processes to spawn.z

 .. code-block:: python